catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   X-Storage-Policy: Policy-0
       Content-Type: text/plain; charset=utf-8

-Next upload the files you wish to host:
+Next, you will have to upload the files you wish to host:

 .. code-block:: bash

-  swift upload con0 index.html error.html image.png styles.css
+  $ swift upload con0 index.html error.html image.png styles.css

-It is possible to allow listing of all files in the container by enabling web-listings.
+It is possible to allow listing of all files in the container by enabling ``web-listings``.
 It is also possible to style these listings using a separate CSS file to the one you would use to style the actual website.

 Upload the CSS file and enable the web listing and styling for the listing.